ibmp/dne1_2024/hyperTRIBE/README.md

 ### Data file

 Since Github does not allow files larger than 100Mb, I splitted the **all_samples.stranded.mpileup.basecounts.txt.gz** file in two part.
-Just concat it back for the analyse:
+Just concat it back for the analysis:

 ```bash
 cat all_samples.stranded.mpileup.basecounts.txt.part1.gz all_samples.stranded.mpileup.basecounts.txt.part2.gz > all_samples.stranded.mpileup.basecounts.txt.gz